igneus/completorium-pragense/README.md

-Literal quotations of texts and rubrics from 16th c. early prints of the Prague breviary (always citing the exact source) are, if necessary, supplemented with explanatory notices (always marked as such) and, most importantly, by chant notation collected from manuscript sources (always cited).
+Literal quotations of texts and rubrics from 16th c. early prints of the Prague breviary (always citing the exact source) are, if necessary, supplemented with explanatory notices (always marked as such) and by chant notation collected from manuscript sources (will be cited, but currently are not, in case of interest please consult annotations in transcription source files, directory `cantus/`).

-Goal is to make relatively easily available at least a partial experience of the medieval liturgy, while not watering down peculiarities of the original liturgical books.
+Goal is to make relatively easily available at least a partial experience of the medieval Divine Office, while not watering down peculiarities (language, organization) of the original breviary.

 It should be noted that the booklet doesn't reproduce (often very lengthy and complex) calendar rules.
 Anyone interested in assembling